 - Cheaper branded implants might be used in other countries such as Mexico

-In addition to hidden fees, there are also fees involved with traveling to Mexico for all-on-four dental implants.
+In addition to hidden fees, there are also fees involved with traveling to Mexico for 4-on-1 full arch dental implants.
 You’ll need to consider items like:

 - Round-trip airfare ($400-$800 on average, and you have to pay this at least twice)